 Stony Brook University’s NY-CAPS Program, the New York Consortium for the Advancement of Postdoctoral Scholars, is one of approximately 19 US IRACDA sites.

 The purpose of the NIH IRACDA program is to develop a diverse group of highly trained biomedical and behavioral scientists to address the nation’s biomedical, behavioral and clinical research needs.
-The program promotes consortia between research-intensive institutions (RII) and partner institutions that have a historical mission and a demonstrated commitment to providing training, encouragement and assistance to students from groups underrepresented in the biomedical and behavioral research enterprise of the nation.
+The program promotes consortia between research-intensive institutions (NY-CAPS' RII is Stony Brook University) and partner institutions (NY-CAPS' Partners can be found here) that have a historical mission and a demonstrated commitment to providing training, encouragement and assistance to students from groups underrepresented in the biomedical and behavioral research enterprise of the nation.

 The IRACDA NY-CAPS program combines

 - a traditional mentored postdoctoral research experience with

 - an opportunity to develop academic skills, including teaching, through workshops and mentored teaching assignments at a partner institution.